akarp0508/assembler/README.md

 # Syntax of the parameters list
 Every parameter needs to have specified its:
- - name (later used as referece in instructions config)
+ - name (later used as reference in instructions config)
  - syntax of a parameter, with all numbers named (e.g. "REG[%regnum/usdecnumber(0_32)]", the correct way to write this parameter is REG[0], REG[1], REG[2] ...
 REG[31])
  - syntax of coding the value in parameters (e.g. 0-5:regnum meaning that the value will be stored in first 5 bits)